telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Editing/cascading-dropdown-editors.md

 # Add Cascading DropDownList Editors

-The examples below demonstrates how to add cascading DropDownList editors to a Kendo UI Grid.
+The examples below demonstrate how to add cascading DropDownList editors to a Kendo UI Grid.

 > **Important**
 >